 Instructions

-- Layer Ingredients.
+- Layer ingredients.
 Add the ingredients to the bread machine pan in this order: water, honey, butter, flours, salt, and yeast.
 Make sure the yeast is kept separate from the water until mixing begins.

-- Start the Machine.
+- Start the machine.
 Begin the cycle, which should take around 3 hours from start to finish.
 Be sure to check during the kneading process that all ingredients are incorporated.
 You may need to add a tiny amount of flour or water.
 The dough should form a ball and be smooth but not stick to the machine.

 - Cool.
 Once the loaf is done, carefully remove it from the bread machine and let it cool on a wire rack before slicing.